Yusuf Ziya Yılmaz

 Yusuf Ziya Yılmaz (born August 28, 1951) is a Turkish engineer and politician who served as the mayor of Samsun Metropolitan Municipality between 1999 and 2018.
-Yılmaz succeeded Kemal Vehbi Gül, who served as mayor between 1983 and 1999.
+Yılmaz succeeded Muzaffer Önder, who served as mayor between 1989 and 1999.
 Yılmaz is remembered for his leadership during a time of significant reform and development in Metropolitan Samsun.

 Early life

 Yılmaz was born in the Çarşamba district of Samsun in 1951.
 After completing his primary, secondary and high school education in Samsun, he graduated from Yıldız Technical University Mechanical Engineering Department, which was then called Istanbul State Engineering and Architecture Academy.
 Yılmaz started his career as a highway engineer in 1975.
 After being appointed as the Chief Machinery Supply Engineer to Ankara Highways 4th Regional Directorate in 1983, he was appointed to the General Directorate of Highways Supply Branch Manager in 1987.
 He was appointed to the 11th Regional Directorate of Van Highways in 1990 and to the 7th Regional Directorate of Samsun Highways in 1992.
 After working in Samsun for six years, he was appointed to the 17th Regional Directorate of Istanbul Highways.